-Accident/Illness and Emergency Treatment: Camper health and safety are very important to us.
-Staff are trained to watch campers for signs or indication of injury or illness.
-If your child has a serious accident or becomes ill, we will contact you, to decide for the next step, be that a Doctor Appointment, or trip to the Hospital, or heading home for proper rest.
+Accident/Illness and Emergency Treatment: Camper health and safety are particularly important to us.
+Our staff are trained to watch campers for signs or indication of injury or illness.
+If your child has a serious accident or becomes ill, we will contact you, to decide for the next step, be that a doctor appointment, or trip to the Hospital, or heading home for proper rest.
 It is our policy that any camper who may be contagious, or symptoms including vomiting, diarrhea, or high fever, remain home or return home for 24 hours from time of last symptom.